Riitzz21/Python-Projects/README.md

 - Variables
 - User Input
-- Arithmetic Operators
-- Mathematical Calculations
+- Strings
+- Conditional Statements (`if-elif-else`)
+- Dictionaries (if used)
+- Functions (if used)
-- String Formatting
+- String Manipulation
-- Print Statements
+- Print Formatting

 ---

 ## 📚 What I Learned

-- Taking user input in Python.
-- Performing arithmetic calculations.
-- Working with variables and expressions.
+- Working with string operations in Python.
+- Processing user input.
-- Displaying formatted output.
+- Using conditional logic to customize output.
-- Building a practical real-world Python application.
+- Creating fun and interactive Python applications.
+- Improving program readability and user experience.

 ---